refinedev/refine/documentation/docs/guides-concepts/routing/index.md

 ## Router Integrations

-To integrate a router provider with **Refine**, all you need to do is to import the router integration of your choice and pass it to the `<Refine />`'s `routerProvider` prop.
+To integrate a router provider with Refine, all you need to do is to import the router integration of your choice and pass it to the `<Refine />`'s `routerProvider` prop.

 <Tabs>
 <TabItem value="react-router-v6" label="React Router v6" default>